PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 definition but doesn't spell it out - there is so much going on for a reader who is new to the field that the author must be crystal clear I think.

+> I have rephrased this section (TODO), and I hope that it will clarify what each of the entries in the matrix represent.

 "This model is easy to learn" (line 176).
 I recognise that the author means "easy for the ML model to predict", but I would use a different phrase as it will come across to the non-specialist at first-glance as "there's nothing hard about the maths in this paper" which will be a bit intimidating because the maths is quite tricky here!

+> This is a good point - I have remove this sentence, to focus on the fact that the relationships in the data are simple for a good model to pick-up on.

 # Reviewer 1